 Everyone has breast tissue and people of all genders can get breast cancer.
 This page is for people who are trans or non-binary, and anyone else who wants to know about checking and changes during transition.
 You can find out about breast cancer in men by visiting this page.
 CoppaFeel! and Live Through This have produced these resources to ensure all young people are empowered with the information they need to get to know their bodies.

 Live Through This is a cancer support and advocacy charity for the LGBTIQ+ community.
 They seek to better represent the queer community in the cancer space, working collaboratively with beneficiaries, clinicians and other organisations to drive positive outcomes for all.
-To find out more about their work, click the logo below.

 A note on terms: